 What’s most concerning is that state-funded in-house cyber spying and cyber-penetration are increasing with the emergence of private sector offensive actors (PSOAs), skilled individuals selling their offensive cyber knowledge to the highest bidders, including governments.

 This has led to several government initiatives to protect its networks, such as the US Homeland Security “State and Local Security Improvement Act,” which directly gives $500 million to protect State and local government networks.

 Over the last decade, Nation-state-grade cyberattack tools have become increasingly available on the Darknet and, as of late, at affordable prices.
 Sales received a significant boost in 2016/2017 when classified NSA and CIA hacking tools leaked to the web, which included:

 - UNITEDDRAKE – an NSA mass-surveillance and espionage tool

 - HIVE – a CIA malware designed to send untraceable exfiltrated information to CIA servers and receive new instructions from CIA operators

 - Weeping Angel – targeting IoT devices such as smart TV for spying purposes, and

 - UMBRAGE – used to run false flag operations

-In the aftermath of those leaks, downloadable tutorial videos on how to use those leaked tools were posted even on such readily available platforms like YouTube (which led to the subsequent termination of the associated YouTube accounts but only after a few thousand views and downloads.)
+Soon after the leaks, social media followed, and tutorials on how to use the classified tools were even on YouTube (even though YouTube terminated these accounts swiftly but only after a few thousand views and downloads).